andreacalderonvv/cse15l-lab-reports/Lab Report 5.md

 The current command I am running that produces this error is:

 ```
-javac -cp ".;..\libs\junit-4.13.2.jar;..\libs\hamcrest-2.2.jar" TestBug.java
+bash grade.sh
 ```

-I ran that command so that I can compile the test cases on TestBug.java, I also checked that the file exists.
+I ran that command so that I can run the bash file so the test cases on TestBug.java compile, I also checked that the file exists.
 I am not sure what else to do.
 Can I get some guidance?

 ## TA Response
 ---

 Hello, since you have confirmed that the file exists, why don't you try checking if you are in the same directory as the file you want to compile?
-Try an ls or pwd command to check your location. cd if needed. :)
+Try an ls or pwd command to check your location.
+Add a command to change directories in your bash file if needed. :)

 ## What the Student Got:

 pic here

-The bug was that the the student was not in the proper directory.
-Though the file existed, it did not exist in the directory the student was in.
+The bug was that the the student was not in the proper directory when trying to compile through the bash file.
+Though the file existed, it did not exist in the directory the bash file was trying to compile in.

 ## Reflection
 ---